IETF-Hackathon/mDNSResponder/README.md

 	lb._dns-sd._udp.example.org.
 PTR my-building.example.org.

+In our example setup given above for the GL.iNet AR750S, the DHCP server is set to configure client devices with a “domain” parameter of “service.home.arpa”, and when client devices perform the “lb” query to verify whether unicast DNS Service Discovery should be used, they receive a positive answer:

+	lb._dns-sd._udp.service.home.arpa.
+PTR service.home.arpa.

 There are other ways that automatic configuration can be performed, described in [Section 11 of RFC 6763](https://tools.ietf.org/html/rfc6763#section-11).

-If you are using the default configuration as we have described earlier, this will configure the correct domain; if you are using a different domain, that domain is the correct one to specify in this command, rather than service.home.arpa.
-You may need to disconnect from and reassociate with the router's Wifi network to get the new setting.

 In an operational network, no client configuration is required.
 It is all completely automatic.
-However, for testing, unless you have the necessary DNS records created, as described here, you can simulate this via some manual client configuration.
+However, for testing, until you have the necessary DNS records created, as described here, you can simulate this via some manual client configuration.